WilliamBattsIII/doubleword/doc/CPU.md

 A drive is considered bootable if its first sector (referred to as sector zero) begins with `0xEEEE`.
 The rest of the drive may be used for any purpose.
 ### from the bootloader onwards
 Continuing on, the bootloader is now in control of execution.
 It will load the rest of the operating system from disk, and execution will proceed from there, with the system fully booted.

+# fun features of the doubleword architecture
+### conditional instructions
+Similar to the ARM architecture, nearly all instructions are conditional.
+This makes conditional things easy.
+### %r0: the zero register
+Similar to many RISC architectures, the zeroth register is a zero constant that ignores writes and always returns zero.
+This makes certain instruction encodings much simpler.
+### differentiation between supervisor and user privilege
+This feature is found in many modern processors and allows for development of complex operating systems.
+### paging (not a feature)
+Programming advanced software and operating systems for this processor would be much easier with paging and memory protection.
+However, that's not a thing - since I still don't know enough about it at the moment, and I figured "keep it simple" was a good excuse.